piux2/learn_gno/index.md

+You can use the [editor on GitHub](https://github.com/piux2/learn_gno/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 ## Learn

-You can use the [editor on GitHub](https://github.com/piux2/learn_gno/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+Why we want to learn a new language?

+Bank
+Banker
+Realm
+Package

 ## Build